will-in-wi/letsencrypt-webfaction/README.md

 * `--username`

     The username you use to log into the Webfaction control panel.
+Needed along with the password to upload your cert to their API.

 * `--password`